pebble/rockyjs/readme.md

 The [examples](examples/) are designed to be run directly from the file system without needing to build them, and demonstrate some of the things that can be accomplished with the current implementation.

-More information aobut each example can be found on the example's webpage.
+More information about each example can be found on the example's webpage.

 # Miscellaneous